g-irishm/greviews/README.md

 ## Contributing

-We welcome contributions from the community to help improve and enhance the Review Sharing Web App.
+We welcome contributions from the community to help improve and enhance the web app.
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository.